NVIDIA-AI-IOT/redtail/README.md

 The project's deep neural networks (DNNs) can be trained from scratch using publicly available data.
 A few [pre-trained DNNs](../blob/master/models/pretrained/) are also available as a part of this project.
 In case you want to train TrailNet DNN from scratch, follow the steps on [this page](./Models).

+The project also contains [Stereo DNN](../blob/master/stereoDNN/) models and runtime which allow to estimate depth from stereo camera on NVIDIA platforms.

 ## References and Demos
 * [arXiv paper](https://arxiv.org/abs/1705.02550)
 * GTC 2017 talk: [slides](http://on-demand.gputechconf.com/gtc/2017/presentation/s7172-nikolai-smolyanskiy-autonomous-drone-navigation-with-deep-learning.pdf), [video](http://on-demand.gputechconf.com/gtc/2017/video/s7172-smolyanskiy-autonomous-drone-navigation-with-deep-learning%20(1).PNG.mp4)